Complexity scaling and optimal policy degeneracy in quantum reinforcement learning via analytically solvable unitary-control-then-measure models: Complexity reduction

+The models explored so far, worked out both analytically and numerically in Sections \ref{sec:closequbit} through \ref{sec:4levels}, provide an instructive testing ground for the discussion of the first of the two structural features that this work set out to investigate (Section \ref{sec:intro}): the scaling with $N$ of the complexity of the expected return.

+As will become clear in a moment, such a discussion is only made possible by the availability of the exact, closed-form computations carried out for each model -- which was indeed one of the very purposes of performing them.
+The mechanisms of the complexity reduction would have remained hidden in a black-box numerical evaluation.

+For concreteness, the three-level model of Section \ref{sec:Qtrits} shall serve throughout as the main reference case.
+The subject is in fact considerably larger, and we aim at a systematic study in a subsequent analysis: the scope here is to highlight the evidence emerging from the instructive `toy-model' realisations of this work.

-In the class of models under consideration, the agent must optimise the return function $J(\pi)$ from \eqref{eq:Jpidi} over the set of allowed policies $\pi$.
+In all such models, the agent must optimise the return function $J(\pi)$ from \eqref{eq:Jpidi} over the set of allowed policies $\pi$.

-The policies consist of choices of unitary transformations \eqref{eq:choosepol}, one for each state of the orthonormal basis \eqref{eq:statesS} of the $d$-dimensional system.
-Therefore, if all unitaries are allowed, the optimisation is made over a $d^2$-real-parameter set (scenarios of Sections \ref{sec:closequbit} and \ref{sec:qubitantiper}), or a reduced number if a constraint on the type of policies is imposed (scenarios of Sections \ref{sec:Qtrits} and \ref{sec:4levels}).
-Crucially, at fixed $d$, this number is invariant with respect to the trajectory length $N$.
+The policies consist of certain choices of unitary transformations \eqref{eq:choosepol}, one for each state of the orthonormal basis \eqref{eq:statesS} of the $d$-dimensional system.
+If all unitaries are allowed, the optimisation is made over a $d^2$-real-parameter set (scenarios of Sections \ref{sec:closequbit} and \ref{sec:qubitantiper}).
+This number is reduced if a constraint on the type of policies is imposed (scenarios of Sections \ref{sec:Qtrits} and \ref{sec:4levels}).
+In either case, crucially, this count does not depend on $N$.

 What is critical, then, when one wants to set up the model with longer and longer trajectories, is how the computation of each $J(\pi)$ scales with $N$.